arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 <figure>
 <img alt="Name Sans, sharpness at various optical sizes" src="name_sans-sharpness_opsz.svg" />
-<figcaption>The contstruction of Name Sans delivers a visual texture that captures the unique mixture of sharpness and warmth of mosaic tile signage.</figcaption>
+<figcaption>The construction of Name Sans delivers a visual texture that captures the unique mixture of sharpness and warmth of mosaic tile signage.</figcaption>
 </figure>

 ## Optical compensations both exaggerated and (almost) ignored